-Unit Description

-Civil Engineering Materials 1 Describe the production processes of civil

-engineering materials.

-2 Describe the properties of civil engineering

-materials and how they are affected by

-production.

-3 Carry out laboratory tests on civil engineering

-materials.

-Civil Engineering Project 1 Plan a Civil Engineering Project based on a
+Unit Description Civil Engineering 1 Describe the production processes of civil engineering materials.
+Materials 2 Describe the properties of civil engineering materials and how they are affected by production.
+3 Carry out laboratory tests on civil engineering materials.
+Civil Engineering 1 Plan a Civil Engineering Project based on a prepared brief.
+Project 2 Develop and implement a proposed solution.

-prepared brief.

-2 Develop and implement a proposed

-solution.

 3 Evaluate the completed project.

-Civil Engineering Site Work 1 Describe the requirements of preliminary

-Civil Linghieering Site WORK sitework.

-2 Describe the types of temporary works used

-on construction sites.

-3 Identify and select the plant and equipment

-for earthworks, concreting and lifting

-operations.

-Civil Engineering Technology 1 Demonstrate an understanding of shallow

-foundations and their construction.

-2 Demonstrate an understanding of structural

-steelwork frame construction.

-3 Demonstrate an understanding of the

-permanent elements of in-situ reinforced

-concrete frames and temporary support

-methods used in their construction.

-4 Describe the function and common forms of

-Mechanics for Construction: An Introduction retaining walls.

-Mechanics for Construction: An Introduction 1 Identify and apply the units and quantities used in mechanics in a construction context.

-2 Explain the basic principles of structural

-analysis in a construction context.

-3 Complete calculations related to forces in

-equilibrium.

-4 Complete calculations involving direct stress

-and strain in a construction context.

-Sustainability in the Construction Industry 1 Explain the basic principles of sustainability in

-relation to material resources.

-2 Explain the basic principles of sustainability in

-relation to energy used in the construction,

-operation and demolition of buildings.

-3 Explain the basic principles of sustainability in

-relation to design features.

-Computer Aided Drafting: An Introduction 1 Use a range of computer aided drafting

-computer Alded Brancing.
-An introduction commands.

-2 Produce 2D computer generated drawings.

-Construction Site Surveying: An Introduction Interpret information from site plans and

-, , , Ordnance Survey maps and plans.
-Carry out a

-linear measurement survey and plot the

-results.

-Carry out a levelling survey and prepare a

-contour plan and section.

-Health and Safety in the Construction Explain the importance of site safety awareness

-Industry and training in the construction industry.

-Describe safe working practices and emergency

-procedures used in the construction industry.

-Identify occupational health problems in the

-construction industry.

-Mathematics: Craft 1 Round numbers use scientific notation,

-percentages and ratios in engineering

-contexts.

-Calculate areas, perimeters, volumes and

-surface areas of simple shapes in engineering

-contexts.

-Read scales, tables, graphs and charts, which

-relate to engineering applications.
-Use Pythagoras' Theorem and sin/cos/tan in

-right-angled triangles in engineering contexts.

-Substitute numerical values into simple

-engineering formulae.

-Modern Methods of Construction: An Describe the materials and systems used in the

-Introduction application of modern methods of construction

-for the construction industry.

-Explain how waste is generated by different

-methods of construction.

-Explain the ways in which modern methods of

-construction can improve efficiency and

-sustainability in the construction industry.

-Mathematics for Construction Technicians Evaluate and transpose engineering formulae

-and apply algebraic techniques to simplify

-mathematical expressions.

-Solve linear, simultaneous and quadratic

-equations, sketch, evaluate and manipulate

-exponential and logarithmic functions.
+Civil Engineering Site 1 Describe the requirements of preliminary sitework.
+Work 2 Describe the types of temporary works used on construction sites.
+3 Identify and select the plant and equipment for earthworks, concreting and lifting operations.
+Civil Engineering 1 Demonstrate an understanding of shallow foundations and their Technology construction.
+2 Demonstrate an understanding of structural steelwork frame construction.
+3 Demonstrate an understanding of the permanent elements of in-situ reinforced concrete frames and temporary support methods used in their construction.
+4 Describe the function and common forms of retaining walls.
+Mechanics for 1 Identify and apply the units and quantities used in mechanics in a Construction: An construction context.
+Introduction 2 Explain the basic principles of structural analysis in a construction context.
+3 Complete calculations related to forces in equilibrium.
+4 Complete calculations involving direct stress and strain in a construction context.
+Sustainability in the 1 Explain the basic principles of sustainability in relation to material Construction Industry resources.
+2 Explain the basic principles of sustainability in relation to energy used in the construction, operation and demolition of buildings.
+3 Explain the basic principles of sustainability in relation to design features.
+Computer Aided 1 Use a range of computer aided drafting commands.
+Drafting: An 2 Produce 2D computer generated drawings.
+Introduction Construction Site Interpret information from site plans and Ordnance Survey maps and Surveying: An plans.
+Carry out a linear measurement survey and plot the results.
+Introduction Carry out a levelling survey and prepare a contour plan and section.

+Health and Safety in Explain the importance of site safety awareness and training in the the Construction construction industry.
+Industry Describe safe working practices and emergency procedures used in the construction industry.
+Identify occupational health problems in the construction industry.
+Mathematics: Craft 1 Round numbers use scientific notation, percentages and ratios in engineering contexts.
+Calculate areas, perimeters, volumes and surface areas of simple shapes in engineering contexts.
+Read scales, tables, graphs and charts, which relate to engineering applications.
+Use Pythagoras' Theorem and sin/cos/tan in right-angled triangles in engineering contexts.
+Substitute numerical values into simple engineering formulae.
+Modern Methods of Describe the materials and systems used in the application of modern Construction: An methods of construction for the construction industry.
+Introduction Explain how waste is generated by different methods of construction.
+Explain the ways in which modern methods of construction can improve efficiency and sustainability in the construction industry.
+Mathematics for Evaluate and transpose engineering formulae and apply algebraic Construction techniques to simplify mathematical expressions.
+Technicians Solve linear, simultaneous and quadratic equations, sketch, evaluate and manipulate exponential and logarithmic functions.
 Differentiate and integrate basic mathematical functions.

-Maintain professional relationships and Solve problems on two dimensional vectors.
-It is about communicating technical

-practice in built environment design information to other people and ensuring that

-practice in pair environment design they understand it.
-Pupils must be able to "talk

-their language" and maintain their trust and

-their support for their work.
-It is about
+Solve problems on two dimensional vectors.
+Maintain professional It is about communicating technical information to other people relationships and and ensuring that they understand it.
+Pupils must be able to "talk their practice in built language" and maintain their trust and their support for their work.
+It environment design is about practising ethically.

-practising ethically.

 It is about taking part in meetings.
-This means

-getting involved with the business of the

-meeting and making appropriate contributions.
+This means getting involved with the business of the meeting and making appropriate contributions.

-meeting and making uppropriate contributions.